cloverdx/cloverdx-server-docker/examples/kubernetes/Example02_CloverDX-Cluster-3-nodes/README.md

 * Default admin user: `clover` (password: `clover`) with built-in user management available.
 * Resource limits: 8 GiB memory for CloverDX, 2 GiB for PostgreSQL.
 * Apache Tomcat web server hosting CloverDX instance on internal HTTP port.
 * [Envoy Gateway](https://gateway.envoyproxy.io/) providing load balancing and session affinity through the existing `public` Gateway.
 TLS termination is configured by that Gateway.
+HTTP requests are redirected to HTTPS.
 CloverDX Server console will be accessible on `https://<your-domain>/clover`.
+    * Session affinity: the `example02-session-affinity` policy pins each browser session to a single cluster node using the `example02-affinity` cookie, with a lifetime of 48 hours.
+The cookie is marked `Secure`, so session affinity works over HTTPS only.
+    * Request timeout: 600 seconds, configured on the `example02-route` HTTPRoute.
+Without it, Envoy applies its default timeout of 15 seconds and long-running jobs or transfers of large sandbox files might fail with HTTP 504.
 * Persistent storage:
     * `example02-postgres-pvc` for CloverDX system database ([Longhorn block storage](https://longhorn.io/))
     * `example02-sandboxes-pvc` for CloverDX sandboxes ([Longhorn block storage](https://longhorn.io/))